MikeTaylor/scottkit/manual/reference.md

-Adams' original series of twelve adventures uses numbers 1-12 (*Adventureland* has the coveted number 1, of course!), and the later *Sorceror of Claymorgue Castle* is number thirteen.
-Unfortunately, *Return to Pirate's Island* and *The Adventures of Buckaroo_Banzai* are both given number fourteen; and the two Questprobe adventures, *The Incredible Hulk* and *Spiderman* are both number two again (the same as the original *Pirate Adventure*.
+Adams' original series of twelve adventures uses numbers 1-12 (*Adventureland* has the coveted number 1, of course!), and the later *Sorceror of Claymorgue Castle* is number 13.
+Unfortunately, *Return to Pirate's Island* and *The Adventures of Buckaroo_Banzai* are both given number 14; and the two Questprobe adventures, *The Incredible Hulk* and *Spiderman* are both number two again (the same as the original *Pirate Adventure*.
 What a crock.
 At least the *Adventureland* "sampler" that used to be given away for free has